 To claim this credit, complete Form RPD-41358, Cancer Clinical Trial Tax Credit Claim Form, and Schedule FID-CR.
 Attach these forms to your FID-1 and submit them to the Department.
+On Schedule FID-CR, leave the Credit Approval Number box blank.
+A credit approval number is not required to claim this credit.

-Credit Type Code E01
+Credit Type Code E01 Electronic Card-Reading Equipment

-Electronic Card-Reading Equipment Tax Credit.
-New Mexico has a one-time income tax credit for businesses that purchase electronic identification card readers for age verification.
+Tax Credit.
+New Mexico has a onetime income tax credit for businesses that purchase electronic identification card readers for age verification.
 A business may claim this credit on a New Mexico personal income tax return, fiduciary income tax return, or corporate income and franchise tax return if: